RUGMAN ($RUG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RUGMAN Historical Price

-According to the latest data gathered on RUGMAN live price page, the current price of RUGMAN is 0.00405606USD.
-The circulating supply of RUGMAN($RUG) is 100.00M $RUG , giving it a market capitalization of $405.57K.
+According to the latest data gathered on RUGMAN live price page, the current price of RUGMAN is 0.00429279USD.
+The circulating supply of RUGMAN($RUG) is 100.00M $RUG , giving it a market capitalization of $429.28K.

 The RUGMAN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $RUG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.